-76. In relation to the request for urban development I now address the key point of contention between CCC / CRC, and the applicant, being the approach to applying the NPS-UD and the 'responsive planning framework' provisions.
+76. In relation to the request for urban development (as opposed to the rural residential option proposed by the proponent as a less preferable option), I now address the key point of contention between CCC / CRC, and the applicant, being the approach to applying the NPS-UD and the 'responsive planning framework' provisions.

-34 King Salmon at [127].35 King Salmon at [126].
+King Salmon at [127]

+King Salmon at [126]

 - 77. Criteria have not yet been included in the CRPS to determine what constitutes "significant development capacity" in the Greater Christchurch context.
-Ms White has addressed whether the proposal consititutes "significant development capacity" in the S42A report.
-Ms White does not support development within the Airport Noise Contour.
-In my view, her recommendation as to whether the proposal constitutes significant development capacity should be based on the exclusion of this area. - 78.
-There may also be other factors that impact on significance, including the ability to be able to deliver capacity in a timely manner.
-This is particularly the case with consideration of the land under the Airport Noise Contour.
-Given these significance criteria are yet to go through a public process, it is difficult to determine what those criteria will include (and consequently whether the private plan changes before SDC will meet such criteria). - 79.
-I set out figures below in relation to the private plan changes currently lodged with Selwyn District Council in ascending order by proposed yield, noting that these figures are going to be potentially significantly higher in all relevant residential zones throughout the urban environment of Selwyn (as defined by the NPS-UD) with the implementation of the RM Amendment Act:
+Mr Clease accepts that an additional 300 houses is very much at the smaller end of what might be considered "significant", but then notes that in the wider context of annual growth in Selwyn, being approximately 1,200 households per year, that given it represents 25% of annual demand, that it passes the "significant" threshold. - 78.
+I consider this analysis problematic, as it does not take into account: - (a) Planned growth in existing GPAs and FDAs; or - (b) Unplanned growth subject to the numerous private plan changes currently before Selwyn District Council. - 79.
+I set out those figures below in relation to the private plan changes currently lodged with Selwyn District Council in ascending order by proposed yield, noting that these figures are going to be potentially significantly higher in all relevant residential zones throughout the urban environment of Selwyn (as defined by the NPSUD) with the implementation of the RM Amendment Act:

 Plan change request number Location Approx. number of residential lot developments

 74 West Melton 130

 67 West Melton 131

 76 Rolleston 150

-75. Rolleston 280
+75 Rolleston 280

 72 Prebbleton 295

+81 Rolleston 350

+79. Prebbleton 400

+62 Leeston 410